 In the recent past, poor planning and urban design resulted in large amounts of urban sprawl development on the outskirts of our major cities.
 These developments were often not adequately serviced in terms of infrastructure and public transport, which often led to long commuting distances, usually by private car.
 This led continued growth in greenhouse gas emissions associated with transport.

 In addition to this, the developments did not always take account of long term sustainability of buildings, proper energy management, or the overall building design and use.
 All of these issues meant that the sector has influenced both directly and indirectly, the level of greenhouse gas emissions in Ireland .

-Emissions from the Manufacturing Combustion sector decreased by 0.4% or 0.02 Mt CO2 in 2016.
-There were minor decreases in combustion emissions for all sub sectors except cement which increased in 2016.
-However, increased emissions from companies within the ETS were evident in the food and drink and cement sectors, with emissions increasing by 4.5% and 3.5% respectively.
-These increases were offset by reductions in other sectors, most notably, a reduction of 5.1% in emissions from nonferrous metals industry (EPA, 2017)
+Emissions from the Manufacturing Combustion sector increased by 3.1% or 0.14 Mt CO2 in 2017.
+There were minor increases in combustion emissions for all sub sectors including cement which increased by 1.2% in 2017.
+Increased emissions from companies within the ETS were evident in the food and drink and cement sectors, with emissions increasing by 2.5% and 1.2% respectively (EPA, 2019).